 - 1-2 tsp cornstarch or tapioca flour (to thicken)

 - salt and pepper to taste

-- cooked rice of choice (I use Basmati or Yasmin rice)
+- cooked rice of choice (I prefer Basmati or Jasmine rice)

 - coriander for serving

-- Chop the veggies + onion and put everything in a large pan or pot with a little bit of water or oil and fry on medium heat for about 8-9 minutes.
+- Chop the veggies + onion and put everything in a large pan or pot with a little bit oil and fry on medium heat for about 8-9 minutes.
 Add the garlic and fry for a further minute.
 Stir frequently.

 - Drain and rinse chickpeas (or beans of choice) and add them to the pan together with the pineapple chunks.